hwangQ/irtplay/README.md

 several internal objects such as the item parameter estimates, standard error of the parameter estimates.

 ## 2\.
-Online item calibration with Method A (Stocking, 1988)
+Online item calibration with the fixed ability parameter calibration method (e.g., Stocking, 1988)

-In CAT, Method A is the relatively simplest and most straightforward online calibration method, which is the maximum likelihood estimation of the item parameters given the proficiency estimates.
-In CAT, Method A can be used to put the parameter estimates of pretest items on the same scale of operational item parameter estimates and recalibrate the operational items to evaluate the parameter drifts of the operational items (Chen & Wang, 2016; Stocking, 1988).
-Also, Method A is known to result in accurate, unbiased item parameters calibration when items are randomly rather than adaptively administered to examinees, which occurs most commonly with pretest items (Ban et al., 2001; Chen & Wang, 2016).
+In CAT, the fixed ability parameter calibration (FAPC), often called Stocking’s Method A, is the relatively simplest and most straightforward online calibration method, which is the maximum likelihood estimation of the item parameters given the proficiency estimates.
+In CAT, FAPC can be used to put the parameter estimates of pretest items on the same scale of operational item parameter estimates and recalibrate the operational items to evaluate the parameter drifts of the operational items (Chen & Wang, 2016; Stocking, 1988).
+Also, FAPC is known to result in accurate, unbiased item parameters calibration when items are randomly rather than adaptively administered to examinees, which occurs most commonly with pretest items (Ban et al., 2001; Chen & Wang, 2016).
+Using `irtplay` package, the FAPC is implemented to calibrate the items with two main
-Using `irtplay` package, Method A is implemented to calibrate the items with two main steps:
+steps:

 1. Prepare a data set for the calibration of item parameters (i.e., item response data and ability estimates).
-2. Implement Method A to estimate the item parameters using the `est_item()` function.
+2. Implement the FAPC to estimate the item parameters using the `est_item()` function.

 ### (1) Preparing a data set